MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 **New features**
 - Provides automatic removal of any environment variables changes when an app that used environment manager is uninstalled.

+### Other limitations and known issues

+- If you're using C# with 1.1.0 Preview 1, then you must use one of the following .NET SDK versions at a minimum: .NET SDK 6.0.201, 6.0.103, 5.0.212, or 5.0.406.
+To upgrade your .NET SDK, you can update to the latest version of Visual Studio, or visit [Download .NET](https://dotnet.microsoft.com/en-us/download).

 ## Version 1.0 Preview 3 (1.0.0-preview3)